 WaterRA membership is open to Australian water utilities, research organisations, private sector companies, consultants, state and territory government departments and water resources managers.

-There are four categories of WaterRA membership:
+There are three categories of WaterRA membership:

 Staff of WaterRA member organisations can access member-only resources on the WaterRA website, lead and submit projects to WaterRA for funding consideration, participate on committees, and attend WaterRA member meetings, workshops and events.